 Day Of Your Surgery:

-• Ensure you are aware of your admission time.
+• Ensure you are aware of your admission time

-• Avoid applying any make-up.
+• Avoid applying any product to your face, body & hair

 More About